Help Guide

 Introduction

-Trafford’s Design Code has been split into a variety of sections, relevant to development types.
-This ensures that you can find the relevant design code for your project easily and quickly.
-For examples of how this works, please see below.
+Trafford’s Design Code has been split into sections that are relevant to different development types.
+This ensures that you can find the relevant design codes for your project easily and quickly.

 Understanding the Design Code Chapters